jericson/jericson.github.io/_posts/2022-05-23-community_product.md

 it was created by people who weren't directly involved in the Stack Overflow site for programming questions.
-The job site called Stack Overflow Talent had a little blue box[^1] in the sidebar of the main Stack Overflow sites and that was pretty much the extent of how the two Stack Overflows were connected.
+The job site called Stack Overflow Talent had a little blue box[^1] in the sidebar of the main Stack Overflow site and that was pretty much the extent of how the two Stack Overflows were connected.
 It wasn't until years later that [Stack Overflow sold something that resembles Stack Overflow](https://stackoverflow.blog/2018/05/23/how-stack-overflow-for-teams-fits-into-the-community/